VinylPlus® Med Accelerates Sustainability in Healthcare

 ‘At the Europe Hospitals, our focus so far has been on energy consumption with the goal to continuously reduce our cost and environmental footprint.
 Now we want to concentrate more on the efficient management of our plastic waste.
 Single-use plastic medical devices that we use everyday should be recycled.
 Our staff is motivated to enhance the sustainability performance of our healthcare facilities.
 We all believe that it is our responsibility to save money as well as preserve resources and the environment.’ – Evelyn Vass, Operational Director, Europe Hospitals

-Raff Plastics, being ISO 9001 and EucertPlast certified, has pioneered high-quality recycling of PVC in Belgium since 1981.
-As a specialist in plastics, Raff Plastics collects industrial plastic waste and purified post-consumer waste for reuse.
-Raff Plastics recycles and processes these plastics into new ready-to-use raw materials in polypropylene (PP), high-density polyethylene (HDPE), polystyrene (PS) or polyvinyl chloride (PVC).
-Raff Plastics produces 50,000 tonnes of plastic recyclate every year.
+Raff Plastics, being ISO 9001 and EucertPlast certified, has pioneered high-quality recycling of PVC in Belgium since 1981 and produces 50000 tonnes of plastic recyclate each year.

 For additional information, contact Vincent Stone, Project Leader, VinylPlus® Med